-Davis aims to boost fitness with NI start
+Davis to boost fitness with NI start

 'More game time on a regular basis'

-Davis has been in and out of the Rangers squad in recent weeks as he has dealt with niggling injuries, but his only appearance in the last two months was a brief cameo in the 5-0 rout of Hearts.
+Davis has been in and out of the Rangers squad in recent weeks as he has dealt with niggling injuries.

-"It's always frustrating," the 37-year-old said.
+"It's always frustrating," he said.
 "I've missed out on some big games and just when I felt I was getting myself back to a good position I've picked up another injury.
 It's part and parcel of football.

 "The good thing is they've been minor injuries but it's been two consecutively on the bounce.